It looks like we can't visit Boston now because we apprehended a couple of illegals up there and we didn't ask for their papers.

 But then the minute that happens, we have a bunch of Republicans.

-Like there's a story in the politico today.
+Like there's a story in the Politico today.

-It's about the fact that people are fed up with statism and big government, and they are fed up with Republicans who want to go along with the whole notion that government's first, last and always, and that government's the solution, and that government's where you make deals.
+It's about the fact that people are fed up with statism and big government, and they are fed up with Republicans who want to go along with the whole notion that government's first, last, and always, and that government's the solution, and that government's where you make deals.

-So when when this happens, it's up to people to support these young guys, because for 20 years, people have been saying, what can I do?
+So when this happens, it's up to people to support these young guys, because for 20 years, people have been saying, what can I do?

-Okay, then they do that, and then some of our people then didn't throw dirt on them.
+And then some of our people then throw dirt on him.

 All that clout that he had.